-My name is James McCullough – an entrepreneur, a writer, a father, a paleo-eating polymath, fuelled by Blue Bottle Coffee.
-I work as a consultant for boutique hotels and as a property manager in Kelowna.
+My name is James McCullough – an entrepreneur, a writer, a father, a paleo-eating polymath, fuelled by coffee (currently Model Bean Coffee in Kelowna).
+I work as a consultant for boutique hotels and amateur photographer.

 This is my home to help understand what is happening around us.
 I aim to bring the big ideas, the trends, that are fashionable or obscure and share them with you here.